JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/general_threading_rules.md

 For implementations of [`AnAction`](%gh-ic%/platform/editor-ui-api/src/com/intellij/openapi/actionSystem/AnAction.java), plugin authors should specifically review the documentation of `AnAction.getActionUpdateThread()` in the [](basic_action_system.md) section as it describes how threading works for actions.

-`WriteAction`s currently have to happen on UI thread.
+`WriteAction`s currently have to happen on EDT.
 To speed them up, as much as possible should be moved out of the write action into a preparation step which can be then invoked in the background (e.g., using `ReadAction.nonBlocking()`, see above).

 #### Event Listeners